Prosecutor Gerrie Nel seeks to discredit expert defense witness Roger Dixon

 When the court reconvenes, the next defense witness will be Johan Stander, manager of the Silver Woods Estate where Pistorius lived and the first person the athlete called after he shot Steenkamp.

 If Pistorius is found guilty of premeditated murder, he faces 25 years to life in prison.
+He could be convicted of the lesser charge of culpable homicide, which would leave his sentence at the discretion of the judge.

 The trial has gripped South Africa and sports fans worldwide who considered Pistorius a symbol of triumph over physical adversity.